ArctosDB/documentation-wiki/_documentation/catalog.markdown

 -   1234
 -   1234567

-regardless of how the data were entered and are stored. (“ABC-1234-X” could be entered as prefix=”ABC-1234-X” or as prefix=”ABC-“, number=”1234″, suffix=”-X”; “1234” could have been entered as a number or as a prefix.)
+regardless of how the data were entered and are stored. ("ABC-1234-X" could be entered as prefix="ABC-1234-X" or as prefix="ABC-", number="1234″, suffix="-X"; "1234" could have been entered as a number or as a prefix.)

-Changing the dropdown from “contains” to “is” will, of the above examples, return only “1234.”
+Changing the dropdown from "contains" to "is" will, of the above examples, return only "1234."

-The “in list” option accepts a comma-separated list of values.
+The "in list" option accepts a comma-separated list of values.

 <div class="separator" style="clear:both;text-align:center">